sobisonator/imp19c/map_data/pyParaMapEditor_imp19c/README.md

 1. Installing requirements to run the map editor
-	a) With an IDE (advanced)
+	- With an IDE (advanced)
-		i) Open pyParaMapEditor_imp19c as a project.
-The folder is already set up as a PyCharm project so it should be recognised if you open the folder in PyCharm. ii) Install dependencies once you have opened the project, following this tutorial: https://www.jetbrains.com/help/pycharm/managing-dependencies.html
+		- Open pyParaMapEditor_imp19c as a project.
+The folder is already set up as a PyCharm project so it should be recognised if you open the folder in PyCharm.
+		- Install dependencies once you have opened the project, following this tutorial: https://www.jetbrains.com/help/pycharm/managing-dependencies.html
-	b) With pip (if you don't have PyCharm)
+	- With pip (if you don't have PyCharm)
-		i) Open command line and type the following command: cd "[path to wherever you put Imperatrix files]map_data\pyParaMapEditor_imp19c" ii) Enter the following command in your command line: pip install -r requirements.txt
+		- Open command line and type the following command: cd "[path to wherever you put Imperatrix files]map_data\pyParaMapEditor_imp19c"
+		- Enter the following command in your command line: pip install -r requirements.txt
-		iii) Launch the script by double clicking it or in the command line.
+		- Launch the script by double clicking it or in the command line.

 2. Preparing data (if you are using imp19c, these files should all be there already and you can skip this step!)
-	a) All files below simply need to be present in the setup editor's
+	- All files below simply need to be present in the setup editor's
-	b) You will need 3 map files:
+	- You will need 3 map files:
-		your province map, (main_input.BMP)
+		- your province map, (main_input.BMP)
-		a map of your land provinces with sea provinces coloured white, (land_input.BMP) and a map of your sea provinces with land provinces coloured white. (sea_input.BMP) All of these images must be of the same dimensions.
+		- a map of your land provinces with sea provinces coloured white, (land_input.BMP)
+		- and a map of your sea provinces with land provinces coloured white. (sea_input.BMP)
+	 - All of these images must be of the same dimensions.
-	c) You may optionally load in an existing definition.csv and existing province_setup.csv, which will be loaded by the setup editor.
+	- You may optionally load in an existing definition.csv and existing province_setup.csv, which will be loaded by the setup editor.
-	d) Credentials json file which should be selected when prompted by the program.
+	- Credentials json file which should be selected when prompted by the program.
 It should be named "imp19c_credentials.json"

 3. Using the editor